Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Origin and Stability of Two Frequency Clusters in the Thermodynamic Limit

 \subsection{Transversal Stability of Two Frequency Clusters}

-As we already stated in the previous section, by employing the 2-cluster subspace from the equations \eqref{eq:KMI_2_cluster_phase_difference_equations}, only the longitudinal stability can be investigated.
-However, we also want to study the transversal stability of two frequency clusters.
-Therefore, we use the 3-cluster subspace from the equations \eqref{eq:KMI_3_cluster_phase_difference_equations}, where we add a third group to the existing two.
+As we already stated in the previous section, when restricting the dynamics to the 2-cluster subspace described by equations~\eqref{eq:KMI_2_cluster_phase_difference_equations}, only the longitudinal stability can be investigated.
+To study the transversal stability of two frequency clusters, we use equations~\eqref{eq:KMI_3_cluster_phase_difference_equations}, which describe the dynamics in the 3-cluster subspace.
 By setting $\rho_2=1$, we assign the third cluster zero weight.
-Consequently, this "test cluster" no longer influences the dynamics of the two primary clusters, but its own evolution remains governed by them.
-By initializing the test cluster synchronized with one of the two clusters, we allow it to separate from the corresponding cluster and can thus assess that cluster’s stability.
-At first, we initialize the third cluster on the smaller cluster, which contains fewer than half of the oscillators.
-By conducting a numerical continuation, we investigate the stability of the smaller cluster and capture only the bifurcations that this cluster undergoes.
-Subsequently, we apply the same approach to the larger cluster to determine the bifurcations it experiences. \paragraph{Stability of the small cluster} We first investigate the stability of the smaller cluster by initializing the test cluster on the smaller cluster by setting $\Delta \phi_2=\Delta \phi_1$ and $\Delta \dot{\phi}_2=\Delta \dot{\phi}_1$.
-Therefore, all statements about stability in this paragraph refer to the small cluster.
-We perform a numerical continuation of two frequency clusters, in the parameters $\rho_1$ and $\beta$.
-This yields the bifurcation diagram that is displayed in figure \ref{fig:2_clusters_transversal_stability_small_cluster}.
-Here, the region where the synchronous frequency clusters are stable is highlighted with a circular pattern.
-We observe that a branch of transcritical bifurcations and a branch of period-doubling bifurcations emerge between the branches of homoclinic bifurcations that destroy the frequency clusters.
-It is visible that the branches of period-doubling, transcritical, and homoclinic bifurcations meet in a codimension-2 point at $\beta\approx 1.9427$, $\rho_1\approx0.5941$.
+Consequently, this "test cluster" does not influence the dynamics of the two primary clusters, but its own evolution remains governed by them.
+When we initialize the test cluster synchronized with one of the two clusters, it can separate from the corresponding cluster, allowing us to assess the stability of that cluster.
+At first, we investigate the stability of the smaller cluster with a numerical continuation.
+Subsequently, we apply the same approach to the larger cluster to determine the bifurcations it experiences.